Ark of the Covenant: Capture by the Philistines

-According to the biblical narrative, a few years later the elders of Israel decided to take the Ark out onto the battlefield to assist them against the Philistines, having recently been defeated at the battle of Eben-Ezer.
+According to the biblical narrative, a few years later the elders of Israel decided to take the Ark onto the battlefield to assist them against the Philistines, having recently been defeated at the battle of Eben-Ezer.
 They were again heavily defeated, with the loss of 30,000 men.
-The Ark was captured by the Philistines and Hophni and Phinehas were killed.
+The Ark was captured by the Philistines, and Hophni and Phinehas were killed.
 The news of its capture was at once taken to Shiloh by a messenger "with his clothes rent, and with earth upon his head".
-The old priest, Eli, fell dead when he heard it; and his daughter-in-law, bearing a son at the time the news of the Ark's capture was received, named him Ichabod—explained as "The glory has departed Israel" in reference to the loss of the Ark.
+The old priest, Eli, fell dead when he heard it, and his daughter-in-law, bearing a son at the time the news of the Ark's capture was received, named him Ichabod—explained as "The glory has departed Israel" in reference to the loss of the Ark.
 Ichabod's mother died at his birth.

 The Philistines took the Ark to several places in their country, and at each place misfortune befell them.
 At Ashdod it was placed in the temple of Dagon.
 The next morning Dagon was found prostrate, bowed down, before it; and on being restored to his place, he was on the following morning again found prostrate and broken.
 The people of Ashdod were smitten with tumors; a plague of rodents was sent over the land.
 This may have been the bubonic plague.
 The affliction of tumours was also visited upon the people of Gath and of Ekron, whither the Ark was successively removed.

 Return of the Ark to the Israelites

 After the Ark had been among them for seven months, the Philistines, on the advice of their diviners, returned it to the Israelites, accompanying its return with an offering consisting of golden images of the tumors and mice wherewith they had been afflicted.
-The Ark was set up in the field of Joshua the Beth-shemite, and the Beth-shemites offered sacrifices and burnt offerings.
-Out of curiosity the men of Beth-shemesh gazed at the Ark; and as a punishment, seventy of them (fifty thousand and seventy in some translations) were struck down by the Lord.
-The Bethshemites sent to Kirjath-jearim, or Baal-Judah, to have the Ark removed; and it was taken to the house of Abinadab, whose son Eleazar was sanctified to keep it.
-Kirjath-jearim remained the abode of the Ark for twenty years.
+The Ark was set up in the field of Joshua of Beit Shemesh, and the people of Beit Shemesh offered sacrifices and burnt offerings according to the first five verses of 1 Samuel 6.
+Verse 19, 1 Samuel 6 states that out of curiosity, the people of Beit Shemesh gazed at the Ark, and as a punishment, God struck down seventy of them (fifty thousand and seventy in some translations).
+The men of Beit Shemesh sent to Qiryath Ye'arim to have the Ark removed in verse 21, and it was taken to the house of Abinadab, whose son Eleazar was sanctified to keep it.
+Qiryath Ye'arim remained the abode of the Ark for twenty years, according to 1 Samuel 7.

 Under Saul, the Ark was with the army before he first met the Philistines, but the king was too impatient to consult it before engaging in battle.
-In 1 Chronicles 13:3 it is stated that the people were not accustomed to consulting the Ark in the days of Saul.
+In 1 Chronicles 13, it is stated that the people were not accustomed to consulting the Ark in the days of Saul.